TAS classification

-The TAS classification can be used to assign names to many common types of volcanic rocks based upon the relationships between the combined alkali content and the silica content.
-These chemical parameters are useful, because the relative proportions of alkalis and silica play an important role in determining actual mineralogy and normative mineralogy.
-The classification appears to be and can be simple to use for rocks that have been chemically analyzed.
-Except for the following quotation from Johannsen (1937), this entry is based upon Le Maitre and others (2002).
+TAS stands for Total Alkali Silica.
+The TAS classification can be used to assign names to many common types of volcanic rocks based upon the relationships between the combined alkali and silica contents.
+These chemical parameters are useful because the relative proportions of alkalis and silica are important in determining both normative mineralogy and actual mineralogy.
+The classification can be simple to use for rocks that have been chemically analyzed.
+Except for the following quotation from Johannsen (1937), this discussion is based upon Le Maitre et al (2002).

 Use of the TAS classification

-TAS stands for Total Alkali Silica.

-Before using the TAS or any other classification, however, the following words of Johannsen (1937) should be kept in mind.
+Before using the TAS or any other classification, some particular guidance by Johannsen (1937) should be kept in mind.